 Many of you already know that October is Breast Cancer Awareness month.
-Many of you also already know someone who has fought or is currently fighting Breast Cancer.
-For our October Sew Goodness spotlight I want to share a couple of simple ways you can help someone who is in that fight.
+Many of you also already know someone who has fought or is currently fighting breast cancer.
+For our October Sew Goodness spotlight I want to share a couple of simple service ideas to bring comfort by sewing for breast cancer patients who are in that fight.

 I know they’re not the funnest thing you’ve ever done.
 But we’re big girls and it’s totally worth the peace of mind to just do it.
 TOTALLY.